sankar1712/exoplanet-catalog-information/README.md

 This will install the necessary packages under .node_modules directory.
 Also, this step will run automatically, if we run the start script and we don't need to run it manually.

-## Procedure for execution of tests.
+## Procedure for execution of tests
 Navigate to the project root directory and execute the `test script` defined in `package.json` file by using below command

 `npm run test`